andrelohmann/ansible-role-golang/README.md

 ## Content

-Use this role to install the gophers golang repository on your ubuntu server.
+Use this role to install the gophers golang language from https://go.dev/dl to your ubuntu server.

 ### Requirements